1885 Calendar

 - January 4, 1885 – The first successful appendectomy is performed by William W. Grant on Mary Gartside.

-- February 28, 1885 – The American Telephone and Telegraph Company is incorporated in New York State as the subsidiary of American Bell Telephone.
-(American Bell would later merge with its subsidiary.)
+- March 3, 1885 – The American Telephone & Telegraph Company is incorporated in New York.

 - April 3, 1885 – Gottlieb Daimler is granted a German patent for his engine design.